bioperl/bioperl.github.io/howtos/Graphics.md

 ```

 At 124 lines, this is the longest example in this HOWTO, but the changes are straightforward.
 The major difference occurs in lines 47-61 and 62-74, where we handle two special cases: "CDS" records and "tRNAs".
 For these two feature types we would like to draw the features like genes using the "transcript2" glyph.
-This glyph draws inverted V's for [introns](wp:intron "wikilink"), if there are any, and will turn the last (or only) exon into an arrow to indicate the direction of transcription.
+This glyph draws inverted V's for [introns], if there are any, and will turn the last (or only) exon into an arrow to indicate the direction of transcription.

 First we look to see whether there are any features with the primary tag of "CDS" (lines 47-61).
 If so, we create a track for them using the desired glyph.
 Line 49 shows how to add several features to a track at creation time.
 If the first argument to `add_track()` is an array reference, all the features contained in the array will be incorporated into the track.
 We provide custom code references for the `-label` and `-description` options.
 As we shall see later, the subroutines these code references point to are responsible for extracting names and descriptions for the coding regions.
-After we handle this special case, we remove the [CDS](CDS "wikilink") feature type from the `%sorted_features` associative array.
+After we handle this special case, we remove the [CDS] feature type from the `%sorted_features` associative array.

-We do the same thing for [tRNA](wp:tRNA "wikilink") features, but with a different color scheme (lines 62-74).
+We do the same thing for [tRNA] features, but with a different color scheme (lines 62-74).

 Having dealt with the special cases, we render the remaining feature types using the same code we used earlier.
 The only change is that instead of allowing to guess at the description from the feature's source tag, we use the `-description` option to point to a subroutine that will generate more informative description strings.